How to Read Forex Charts: A Beginner's Guide [Full Edition]

 • The red bars are known as seller bars as the closing price is below the opening price.

-Candlestick Charts
+3. Candlestick Charts

 Candlestick charts were first used by Japanese rice traders in the 18th century.
-They are similar to OHLC bars in the fact they also give the open, high, low and close values of a specific time period.
+They are similar to OHLC bars in the fact that they also give the open, high, low and close values of a specific time period.
 However, candlestick charts have a box between the open and close price values.
 This is also known as the 'body' of the candlestick.

 Many traders find candlestick charts the most visually appealing when viewing live forex charts.
-They are also very popular as they provide a variety of price action patterns used by traders all over the world which we discuss in more detail in the next section.
+They are also very popular as they provide a variety of price action patterns used by traders all over the world, which we discuss in more detail in the next section.

 When viewing live forex charts, there are multiple timeframes you can use.
-Typically, there is no best time chart for Forex trading.
+Typically, there is no top time chart for Forex trading.
 The time frame chosen by a trader will depend on their overall style, for example:

 • The monthly, weekly and daily forex charts, tend to suit traders who hold positions for long periods of time or use swing trading or positional trading styles.